 Next, one or more dental implants are inserted below the gum line.
 Over the next two to six months, osseointegration occurs, which fuses the jawbone to the implants, providing sufficient support for the bridge or partial.
 Finally, the patient returns to have the bridge or partial placed.

-Check out what others are saying about our dental services on Yelp: Dental Services in Cumming, GA.
+Check out what others are saying about our dental services on Google: Dental Services in Cumming, GA.

 Multiple teeth replacement options in the past focused on fixed bridges and partial dentures supported by the patient's natural teeth.
 Modern dental implants offer an alternative for patients who lack the natural teeth to support traditional bridges or who prefer the advantages offered by implants.
 Patients can choose between single implants, implant-supported bridges and implant-supported partials based upon their preferences and dental needs.